-Term loan
+Term Loan

-The Company's term loan relates to a \$10.0 million three year term loan which the Company arranged during the third quarter of 2008 to fund the acquisition of Insta-Rent Inc. As at March 31, 2011, \$1.7 million was outstanding on the term loan.
-Repayment of the term loan commenced on March 31, 2009 and requires the Company to make quarterly principal repayments of \$0.9 million.
+The Company's term loan relates to a \$10 million three-year term loan which the Company arranged during the third quarter of 2008 to fund the acquisition of Insta-Rent Inc. This term loan was repaid on schedule during 2011.